diasyrmus/diasyrmus.github.io/_posts/2020-05-15-what does it mean.md

 Finding the right words was hard though.
 Immediately I started coming up barriers around the nature of my relationship to minority groups, and what I could legitimately and helpfully say about areas of which I had little or no personal understanding.
 I mean, I must admit my first two attempts, which were probably my most sincerely felt were:

-'If you're intolerant of LGBTQ+ experiences, people and communities, you're a massive idiot' (1)
+'If you're intolerant of LGBTQ+ experiences, people and communities, you're a massive idiot' (1) (my original version was somewhat ruder).

 and